GiantSpaceRobot/FindFungi/FindFungi-v0.23/README.md

 # Outdated
 Please visit the FindFungi-v0.23.1 repository for the most up-to-date version of FindFungi.
 This version of the FindFungi pipeline utilised an incorrect version of the Pearson's second coefficient of skewness equation.
+FindFungi v0.23 does not correctly calculate Pearson’s skewness scores.
+Skewness scores calculated by v0.23 are 3-times lower than with v0.23.1.
 This error did not however impact the pipeline's findings.

 # FindFungi